antelif/Lending-Library-API/README.md

 You can manually persist entities in the database following next steps.
 To properly initialize your data you need to:

+1. Log in as root personnel user
+2. (Optinal) Create a new personnel user
-1. Create authors and publishers
+3. Create authors and publishers
-2. Create books
+4. Create books
-3. Create book copies for the books
+5. Create book copies for the books
-4. Create personnel and customers
+6. Create customers
-5. You can now create transactions
+7. You can now create transactions

+---

+1. If you are using swagger for requests you can log in at `library/login` using credentials.
+2. If you are using postman for requests when sending each request, add basic authentication using credentials for all requests.

 ### Author:

 1. <b>Add new author:</b>
    <br/><b>URL:</b> POST request at `/library/authors`.
    <br/><b>Request body:</b>
-    ```
+    ```json
     {
         "middleName": "string",
         "name": "string",